Cay S. Horstmann

 A common issue with those new to the command line is thinking you can type in the name of a file, hit the Enter key, and expect it to behave as if you had double-clicked a filename from the GUI.
 That won't work in all versions of Windows (and in no version of Linux).
 Instead, use the application (or utility) name first, then the name of the file you want that application (or utility) to open.
 For example, to open the file Hello.java using the Notepad editor, type

-Typing any of the following won't work:
+Typing any of the following won't work, even if the file exists:

 Hello.java(This might work.)